This article is also available in German.

 Viennese Sponge Cake

-- Viennese sponge cakes contain both the egg white and yolks in the recipe.
+- Viennese sponge cakes contain both egg white and yolks in the recipe.
 They are, however, first separated, whipped separately, then mixed back together.

 Genovese Sponge Cake